ps428/PythonProjects/Readme.md

 	Now run "downloader.py" to download the playlist from youtube using "youtube-dl" command, this programs works very efficiently.
 	Just enter filename and no of video to be downloaded form the link.

+5) 'Coursera Py4E Capstone'

+	This directory has Python for everybody Capstone project (with honours content).
+	Contains code for py4e course, taught by Dr. Charles Severance.